Learn more about buying tickets at Monza for the 2021 Italian Grand Prix on September 10-12, including analysis of every grandstand.

 Also known as Variante della Roggia.
 There are two grandstands on the inside of the circuit at Seconda Variante, the third corner at Monza.
 You will see the cars emerge from the high-speed Curva Grande before braking for the chicane, where good overtaking opportunities exist.
 Seconda Variante (9) is a better choice than Roggia (10).
 It’s worth noting that these grandstands are somewhat remote from the rest of the action at Monza.
 It will take you at least 30 minutes on foot to reach these grandstands from most entrance gates.

 Variante Ascari Grandstands

 Eight grandstands are located on the inside of the circuit near Variante Ascari, the high-speed eighth corner at Monza where there are good overtaking opportunities.
-The best views can be found in the middle of the corner in the Ascari One (15) grandstand.
-Ascari Three (12) is on the entry and is close to the track, whilst Ascari Two (13) is set back behind the gravel trap in the middle of the corner and Ascari (16) is located on the exit.
-The Outer Ascari stands (A,B,C) are located on the straight between Variante Ascari and Curva Parabolica: only Outer Ascari B (19), a small covered stand is on general sale – there are better views for this price.
+The best views can be found in the middle of the corner in the Ascari Uno (15) grandstand.
+Ascari Tre (12) is on the entry and is close to the track, whilst Ascari Due (13) is set back behind the gravel trap in the middle of the corner and Ascari (16) is located on the exit.
+The Outer Ascari stands (A,B,C) are located on the straight between Variante Ascari and Curva Parabolica: Uscita Ascari B (19) & Uscita Ascari C (20) are small covered grandstand but there are better views for this price.